-We will only pay one claim for each trauma condition with the exception of angioplasty and Carcinoma in situ.
+We will only pay one claim for each trauma condition with the exception of angioplasty and carcinoma in situ.
 We will pay for multiple occurrences of angioplasty if:

-- the first angioplasty procedure occurs, and the symptoms leading to the first angioplasty procedure only first becomes reasonably apparent after the end of the 90 day qualifying period; and - for each subsequent angioplasty procedure which occurs at least six months after the previous angioplasty procedure which occurs at least six months after the previous angioplasty procedure.
+- the first angioplasty procedure occurs, and the symptoms leading to the first angioplasty procedure only first becomes reasonably apparent after the end of the 90 day qualifying period; and - for each subsequent angioplasty procedure which occurs at least six months after the previous angioplasty procedure.

-If as a result of a minor heart attack the life insured undergoes angioplasty within 6 months of the minor heart attack we will not pay any amount for that angioplasty.
+If as a result of a heart attack (minor) the life insured undergoes angioplasty within six months of the heart attack (minor) we will not pay any amount for that angioplasty.